Read about the arrival of the ARM Cuauhtémoc at VivoCity, and decided to visit and snap some pictures.

 Mexican Dinner Thereafter

 Is it a coincidence that the ARM Cuauhtémoc was docked next to a Mexican restaurant?
 I think not!
-I thought it would be a great way to end the visit too.
-Here’s what I had for dinner:
+I thus felt it would be a great way to end the visit by having dinner at said restaurant.
+Here’s what I ordered!